A breath-taking palette of colors

 A protected site, sanctuary for many species

-In addition to its fauna, Salagou is also rich in vegetation with a diversity of plants that color the landscape throughout the year.
+In addition to its fauna, Salagou is also rich in vegetation, with a diversity of plants that color the landscape throughout the year.

 A place for leisure and discovery

 Finally, Lake Salagou is also an ideal location for outdoor enthusiasts.
-Whether for hiking, mountain biking, fishing, or simply relaxing by the water, this exceptional natural setting offers a variety of activities.
+Whether for hiking, mountain biking, fishing, or simply relaxing by the water, this exceptional natural setting offers a multitude of activities.
 With its calm waters and preserved environment, the lake is the perfect playground for a day of relaxation or adventure.

 Lake Salagou promises an immersion in a unique natural landscape where the beauty of land and water continues to amaze.
-A true treasure of southern France, it is worth discovering and rediscovering throughout the seasons.
+A true treasure of southern France, it is worth discovering and re-discovering throughout the seasons.